andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 3-nil 'renga on a goal from Henrik Bj&oslash;rdal.
 Well I'll be!

-3-0 win for V&aring;lorenga against Hamarkameratene
+3-0 win for V&aring;lerenga against Hamarkameratene

-What I saw seems to be a bit of a high point for V&aring;lorenga - they finished the season in 14th place of 16, placing them in a battle for relegation against the winner of the promotion playoff from the Norwegian First Division (which is actually the second-tier in Norwegian soccer.
+What I saw seems to be a bit of a high point for V&aring;lerenga - they finished the season in 14th place of 16, placing them in a battle for relegation against the winner of the promotion playoff from the Norwegian First Division (which is actually the second-tier in Norwegian soccer.
 Soccer amirite?)